pinkx-xlink/snake-game/README.md

 - Increase speed after every few levels
 - Increase grid size after 15 levels
 - Add moving enemies that will chase the player (after 20ish levels)

+11/9/24
+I've worked out the basic bugs and have the game functioning smoothly!
+The frog disappears after the snake "eats" it, a new frog is placed, the score increments for each frog eaten, and the arrow keys all make the snake move as expected.
+The only real issue left is that sometimes the frog will spawn in the same spot 3 times before being spawned in a new random square.
+That still needs more troubleshooting.